projen/projen/docs/api/python.md

 - *Type:* projen.Task

-A task that installs and updates dependencies.
+A task that installs dependencies (honouring the lockfile).

 ---